andrew/ultimate-awesome/README.md

 - [awesome-security-weixin-official-accounts](https://github.com/DropsOfZut/awesome-security-weixin-official-accounts) - 网络安全类公众号推荐，欢迎大家推荐.
 - [awesome-wagtail](https://github.com/springload/awesome-wagtail) - A curated list of awesome packages, articles, and other cool resources from the Wagtail community.
 - [awesome-windows-kernel-security-development](https://github.com/ExpLife0011/awesome-windows-kernel-security-development) - Windows kernel security development.
-- [tech-coops](https://github.com/hng/tech-coops) - A list of tech coops and resources concerning tech coops and worker owned cooperatives in general.
 - [awesome-cloud-native](https://github.com/rootsongjc/awesome-cloud-native) - A curated list for awesome cloud native tools, software and tutorials.  -
 - [awesome-bookmarks](https://github.com/PanJiaChen/awesome-bookmarks) - :sparkling_heart: A curated list of awesome things .
 - [awesome-research](https://github.com/emptymalei/awesome-research) - :seedling: a curated list of tools to help you with your research/life; I built a front end around this repo, please use the link below [This repo is Not Maintained Anymore]  .